 This is the real sweetgrass which the Gullah use for basket weaving.
 Its blooms and side cast a pink haze along salt marshes and sand dunes.
 We propagated our plants from native populations that had been repeatedly butchered by Beaufort Co, SC road maintenance crews.
 Plant them in a well drained sunny place.
-They tolerate periodic salt flooding and salt spray.
-They help stabilize sand dunes and salt marshes.
+They tolerate periodic salt flooding and salt spray and help stabilize sand dunes and salt marshes.
 They are highly deer-resistant.
 Interplant them with tastier plants to protect them from browsing.
 We started our current batch in the fall of 2017.
 They are the perfect size for planting now.

 |Dimensions||3.5 x 3.5 x 29 in|